 Praxis VEntures Working On This ORI

-provides an app-based emotional assistant to help people relieve stress and anxiety, and to sleep better, using deep learning and personalized wellness content (Steve Lee & Daniel Lee, Business 2020).
+provides an app-based emotional assistant to help people relieve stress and anxiety, and to sleep better, using deep learning and personalized wellness content (Steve Lee and Daniel Lee, Business 2020).

 is a national movement empowering youth to prevent bullying and social isolation by igniting change in peer behavior through a comprehensive, student-led approach (Ashleigh Cromer, Nonprofit 2019).